quicwg/base-drafts/draft-ietf-quic-recovery.md

 {{?RFC5681}} {{?RFC6675}}.

 Some networks may exhibit higher degrees of reordering, causing a sender to detect spurious losses.
-Implementers MAY use algorithms developed for TCP, such as TCP-NCR {{?RFC4653}}, to improve QUIC's reordering resilience.
+Implementers MAY increase the packet threshold under such conditions.

 ### Time Threshold {#time-threshold}